ninfueng/GUINNESS/README.md

-# GUINNESS: A GUI based binarized Neural NEtwork SyntheSizer toward an FPGA (Trial version)
+# GUINNESS: A GUI based binarized Neural NEtwork SyntheSizer toward an FPGA (Trial version) (Remove PyQt4 to PyQt5)

-**This fork mainly created to make GUINNESS operate-able with PyQt5 and remove some usused dependencies.**
+**This fork is created for make GUINNESS operate-able with PyQt5.**
+Some unused dependencies were removed.
+The installing script is included in this fork.

-- To download dataset in `guinness_tutorial1_v2.pdf` and unzip.
+- To download a dataset mentioned in `guinness_tutorial1_v2.pdf` and unzip.
 ```bash
 bash download_dataset.sh
 ```
+- To train and how to use GUINNESS please follows `guinness_tutorial1_v2.pdf`.

 ## -----------------------------------------------------------------------------------
 This GUI based framework includes both a training on a GPU, and a bitstream generation for an FPGA using the Xilinx Inc. SDSoC.
 This tool uses the Chainer deep learning framework to train a binarized CNN.
 Also, it uses optimization techniques for an FPGA implementation.
 Details are shown in following papers: